Precision tools including a caliper and magnifying glass for design verification and validation.

 Validation takes a step back to look at the bigger picture.
 It asks: Does this product actually solve the user’s problem and work as intended in the real world?
 This process is all about confirming that you’ve created a product that meets the user’s needs and its intended use.
 Instead of just checking against a spec sheet, validation involves testing the final product under real or simulated conditions.
 For a medical device, this could mean conducting clinical studies with actual patients.
 For a cosmetic product, it might involve user testing to ensure it performs as advertised.
 Validation proves you didn’t just build the product right—you built the right product.

-Key Differences in Purpose, Timing, and Methods
+Breaking Down the Differences: Purpose, Timing, and Methods

 The easiest way to remember the difference is to focus on three things: purpose, timing, and methods.
 The purpose of verification is to confirm you met your design specifications, while validation confirms you met the user’s needs.
 This distinction is a core part of the FDA’s required Design Controls.